EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Introduction

-A suitable benchmark must satisfy two properties.
-First, it should be controlled, limiting shortcut cues that allow models to exploit superficial patterns such as lexical overlap between questions and contexts \citep{shinoda-etal-2021-question}.
-Second, it should be trustworthy, anchoring answers to verifiable study evidence rather than relying solely on annotator judgment.
-Current QA resources only partially meet these requirements.
-Exam-style clinical benchmarks such as MedQA and MedMCQA \citep{jin2021disease, pmlr-v174-pal22a} primarily test medical knowledge, offering limited coverage of study-level inference over population distributions.
-Literature-grounded datasets like PubMedQA \citep{jin-etal-2019-pubmedqa} link questions to research text but rely on abstracts and constrained label spaces, whereas epidemiological questions may admit multiple valid conclusions and require richer methodological context.
-Epidemic-focused datasets such as COVID-QA, CoQUAD, and EPIC-QA \citep{moller-etal-2020-covid, CoQUADraza, epicqa} provide valuable resources, yet they are frequently disease-specific, adopt extractive formats vulnerable to surface matching, and lack systematic verification that inferences reflect authentic epidemiological reasoning.
+A suitable benchmark should be \emph{controlled}, limiting shortcut cues that allow models to exploit superficial patterns such as lexical overlap between questions and contexts \citep{shinoda-etal-2021-question}, and \emph{trustworthy}, anchoring answers to verifiable study evidence rather than relying solely on annotator judgment.
+Existing resources only partially meet these requirements.
+Exam-style benchmarks primarily test clinical knowledge \citep{jin2021disease, pmlr-v174-pal22a}; literature-grounded datasets rely on abstracts and constrained label spaces \citep{jin-etal-2019-pubmedqa}; epidemic-focused datasets are typically disease-specific with extractive formats \citep{moller-etal-2020-covid, CoQUADraza, epicqa}.
 Moreover, expert annotation remains costly, limiting both scale and topic coverage.

-We present \textbf{EpiQAL}, \underline{Epi}demiological \underline{QA} over the \underline{L}iterature, the first benchmark that systematically evaluates epidemiological QA by combining broad topic coverage, multi-answer evaluation, and document-grounded answer derivation.
-Building EpiQAL requires addressing four challenges. \begin{compactenum}[(1)] \item \textbf{Scope.} Epidemiological research spans diverse phenomena from outbreak detection to vaccine effectiveness evaluation.
-A benchmark limited to a single disease cannot assess generalization across the field.
+We present \textbf{EpiQAL} (\underline{Epi}demiological \underline{QA} over the \underline{L}iterature), the first benchmark that systematically evaluates epidemiological QA by combining broad topic coverage, set-based evaluation that accommodates both single- and multi-answer questions, and document-grounded answer derivation.
+Building EpiQAL requires addressing four challenges. \begin{compactenum}[(1)] \item \textbf{Scope.} A benchmark limited to a single disease cannot assess generalization across the diverse phenomena epidemiological research spans.

 \item \textbf{Grounding.} Epidemiological conclusions must be traceable to study evidence.
 Without such grounding, it is difficult to distinguish genuine inference from hallucination.